BioMedIA-repo/AirWSeg/README.md

 ## Project Overview

 This project focuses on the collecting and preprocessing of lung airway datasets.
 It includes data augmentation steps for both images and labels.
-The preprocessing pipeline involves scaling intensity, flipping, rotation, and saving the transformed image-label pairs in a specified output directory.
+The preprocessing pipeline involves scaling intensity, flipping, rotation, and saving the preprocessed image-label pairs in a specified output directory.

 ## Feature Description